doiotyourself/doiotyourself.github.io/_posts/2023-01-25-Will-this-blog-make-any-money.md

 #### Am I running a business?

 Not presently.
 This is a hobby.
 IMHO the Australian tax system is very favourable towards small business.
 If this endeavour became a business at some point in the future it may help to have some historical financial records.
-I would also need to review the licencing for the tools that I use, as initaly I've started using them for non-commercial purpouses.To keep my upfront costs down I will use free software where I can.
+I would also need to review the licensing for the tools that I use, as initially I've started using them for non-commercial purposes.To keep my upfront costs down I will use free software where I can.
 As soon as the money comes pouring in, I'll start purchasing the software licences.
-Some of this may need to be done retrospectivey.
+Some of this may need to be done retrospectively.

 ## My tasks for today: